Aircraft in fiction: Boeing 727

 Industrial Light and Magic constructed a large-scale model of a Boeing 727 of fibreglass and aluminum for use in the 1990 action film Die Hard 2.

 The 1996 film Eraser includes an elaborate action sequence involving a parachute jump from a crippled Boeing 727.

 The 1998 film U.S. Marshals depicts the crash of a 727 from the Justice Prisoner and Alien Transportation System (JPATS).

 Boeing 737

-In the 2008 TV series Breaking Bad, the mid-air crash between two Boeing 737 over Albuquerque, referred as the Wayfarer 515 disaster, takes an important part in the plot.
+In the 2008 TV series Breaking Bad, the mid-air crash between a Boeing 737 and a Beechcraft Super King Air over Albuquerque, referred to as the Wayfarer 515 disaster, takes an important part in the plot.
 Because of it, this model is featured and mentioned several times during the second season.
 Also, the episode "Seven Thirty-Seven" is named for the aircraft; it is the first of several episode titles that collectively foreshadow the Wayfarer 515 disaster.
 When placed together, they read "Seven Thirty-Seven Down Over ABQ".